Soligor 80-200mm f4.5 C/D

 This lens has strong positives and strong negatives.
 I was hoping it would be as good as the 28-80 C/D but it isn't.

 First, the positives: Wide open in macro mode it is sharp and usable.
 Macro with this lens gives a separate focusing range of approx 12" to 6 ft @80mm.
-It is sharp and mostly free of distortion, vignetting and fringing in macro mode.
+It is sharp and mostly free of distortion with little to no vignetting and fringing in macro mode.

-And, the negatives: You will see purple fringing and stopping down has little effect on it.
+And the negatives: You will see purple fringing and stopping down has little effect on it.
 Vignetting is excessive at 200mm.
 Backlit images suffer from a pronounced reduction in contrast.
-It is worse at 200mm.
-Stopping down helps but contrast is never 'good' in these situations.
+It is worst at 200mm.
+Stopping down helps but contrast is never good.